-The ATO User Guide also describes how to sort ATO indicators by type or scope as well as their linkages to global and regional processes on sustainable development and climate change.
+The ATO user guide also describes how to sort ATO indicators by type or scope as well as their linkages to global and regional processes on sustainable development and climate change.
 It also defines the linkage between ATO indicators and ADB’s Operational Priorities under ADB Strategy 2030.

-The ATO consists of over 400 national and regional level transport related indicators divided over eight main categories:
+The ATO consists of over 450 national and regional level transport related indicators divided over eight main categories:

-This describes in quantitative and qualitative manner all forms of transport activity and services through the use of transport infrastructure.
+Transport Activity and Services (TAS) describes in quantitative and qualitative manner all forms of transport activity and services through the use of transport infrastructure.
 This includes description of the vehicles used in transport.
 [Download data here]

-This describes access (physical or digital) provided by different forms of transport and the connectivity characteristics of transport systems at different geographical scales.
+Access & Connectivity (ACC) describes access (physical or digital) provided by different forms of transport and the connectivity characteristics of transport systems at different geographical scales.
 [Download data here]

-This describes all information related to the safety of transport and combines: (a) information on traffic accidents (fatalities and injuries) (b) safety features of transport infrastructure, (c) safety features of vehicles used in transport.
+Road Safety (RSA) describes all information related to the safety of transport and combines: (a) information on traffic accidents (fatalities and injuries) (b) safety features of transport infrastructure, (c) safety features of vehicles used in transport.
 [Download data here]

-This describes all information related to transport related ambient air pollution and non-road safety health related and includes (a) Ambient air quality, (b) vehicle related air pollutant emissions, (c) fuel quality characteristics, (d) general health related information, e.g. activity levels.
+Air Pollution and health (APH) describes all information related to transport related ambient air pollution and non-road safety health related and includes (a) Ambient air quality, (b) vehicle related air pollutant emissions, (c) fuel quality characteristics, (d) general health related information, e.g. activity levels.
 [Download data here]

-This describes all information related to transport related climate change and combines: (a) ambient GHG emissions, (b) vehicle related energy consumption and GHG emissions, (c) climate vulnerability and impacts of transport infrastructure.
+Climate Change (CLC) describes all information related to transport related climate change and combines: (a) ambient GHG emissions, (b) vehicle related energy consumption and GHG emissions, (c) climate vulnerability and impacts of transport infrastructure.
 [Download data here]

-This describes all information on: (a) socio-economic parameters that drive the development of transport, and (b) specific economic impact of transport and its externalities on society at large as well as on households.
+Socio-Economic (SEC) describes all information on: (a) socio-economic parameters that drive the development of transport, and (b) specific economic impact of transport and its externalities on society at large as well as on households.
 [Download data here]

 It is expected that over time indicators will be added to the ATO, or that indicators will be dropped from the ATO.
-If this is the case the Master List of ATO indicators will be updated.
+If this is the case the Master List of ATO Indicators will be updated.

 In addition to this national and regional level database, an urban level transport database is under development which will capture transports systems in over 500 cities in Asia and the Pacific.
-This urban database will be online in Phase 2 of the ATO, which is scheduled to start in May-June 2021.
+This urban database will be online in Phase 2 of the ATO, which is scheduled to start later in 2021.

-The ADB actively encourages the use of ATO data in transport research and policy analysis.
+ADB actively encourages the use of ATO data in transport research and policy analysis.
 We would highly appreciate if you could share the results of your analysis with the ATO team at email@example.com.